St. Mary's School, Kuala Lumpur: In the Golden Triangle premise

 the upper secondary (Form 4 and 5) students were split into two streams: Arts and Science.

 As the school reached its 50th anniversary, the Golden Jubilee Year was celebrated on 18 October 1962, and the school magazine publishing a special Jubilee edition as well.
-Miss Carpenter also retired as school principal, replaced by Miss Diana Sellors in 1963.
+Carpenter also retired as school principal, replaced by Diana Sellors in 1963.

 On 4 February 1969, the Minister of Education at that time, Tan Sri Mohd Khir Johari, opened another extension which comprised the Art room, Domestic Science rooms and more classrooms.
-Mrs. Maureen Morel replaced retiring Miss Sellors as the principal on 14 August 1970, thus becoming the first Asian principal ever appointed.
+Maureen Morel replaced retiring Sellors as the principal on 14 August 1970, thus becoming the first Asian principal ever appointed.

-The principal seat was taken over by Mrs. Rajendran in 1975.
+The principal seat was taken over by Rajendran in 1975.
 She introduced several programmes for the school which are still practised to date, namely the Leadership Training Course, Prefects' Installation, Religious Emphasis Week and Library Week.
 School band was formed in the next year.

-As Miss E. N. Richards replaced Mrs. Rajendran in 1980, the school was renovated extensively and it was repainted in 1986.
+As E. N. Richards replaced Rajendran in 1980, the school was renovated extensively and it was repainted in 1986.
 The school celebrated its 75th and 80th anniversary in 1987 and 1991 respectively.
-Dato' Stanley Isaacs was also appointed the Chairman of the Board of Governors seat.
+Dato' Stanley Isaacs was also appointed the chairman of the Board of Governors seat.
 The school was renovated again for the last time in the Jalan Tengah premise - two classrooms and two specialist rooms were established.

 The relocation plan began in 1995, when the Lion Group bought the school land and negotiations were made with the Ministry of Education.
 The new school model was displayed to the public on 10 May 1997, with Siti Hasmah Mohamad Ali, wife of Prime Minister Mahathir Mohamad, as the guest of honour.
 December of the same year marked the beginning of the large scale shift to the new 9 acre site at Taman Intan Baiduri, Selayang.
 The new building was estimated to cost RM33million.

 On 21 February 1998, more than 800 ex-students attended the Reunion Dinner organised by the St. Mary's School Association to bid the old school farewell.
 Finally on 31 March, the Anglican Diocese of West Malaysia handed the keys of the old school to the Lion Group.